LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: Synthetic Data Experiments

-As shown in Fig. \ref{fig:synthetic_result}, RL-LIM significantly outperforms other benchmarks in discovering the local dynamics on all three datasets and in different regimes.
-RL-LIM can actively learn the linear and non-linear decision boundaries for the local dynamics.
-Note that LIME completely fails to recover the local dynamics as it uses the Euclidean distance uniformly for all features and cannot distinguish the special properties of the features that alter the local dynamics.
-SILO and MAPLE only use the predictions to discover the local dynamics; thus, it is hard to discover the decision boundary that depends on the other variables which are independent to the predictions.
-Fig. \ref{fig:synthetic_lc} in Appendix \ref{appx:learning_curve} shows the learning curves of RL-LIM demonstrating the efficiency of reinforcement learning.
+We compare LIMIS to LIME \citep{ribeiro2016should}, SILO \citep{bloniarz2016supervised}, and MAPLE \citep{plumb2018model}.
+Fig. \ref{fig:synthetic_result} shows that LIMIS significantly outperforms other methods in discovering the local function behavior on all three datasets, in different regimes.
+Even the decision boundaries are non-linear (Syn2 and Syn3), LIMIS can efficiently learn them, beyond the capabilities of the linear RR model.
+LIME fails to recover the local function behavior as it uses the Euclidean distance and cannot distinguish the special properties of the features.
+SILO and MAPLE only use the relevant variables for the predictions; thus, it is difficult for them to discover the decision boundary that depends on other variables, independent of the predictions.